 Network side

 For each MS, the network measures RSSI of the received UL radio packets and records the values.
 If the network receives many radio packets high above the sensitivity level, it transmits a control packet (with a specific frame type in the header) to the MS with a reduced transmission power that gives sufficient margin above the sensitivity level.
+The transmission of this control packet occurs as soon as there is no no ack/nack packet or no more downlink application packet to transmit.

 MS side